 Here Are 10 Ways You Can Reduce Plastic Pollution

 - Bring Reusable Shopping Bags When You Shop – Instead of using disposable plastic bags, opt to make the switch to durable bags that can be used again and again.
-If you shop in an area without a plastic bag ban you can greatly reduce plastic pollution by bringing reusable bags.
+If you shop in an area without a plastic bag ban, you can reduce plastic pollution by bringing reusable bags.
 Even if you live in an area with a ban, such measures are typically not extended to department and even convenience stores so bring your reusable shopping bags wherever you shop.

 - Swap Disposable Produce Bags for Reusable Produce Bags – The thin film of single-use produce bags makes them tricky to recycle and they’re often not covered by plastic bag bans so bring your own reusable bags for produce and items from the bulk bins.

 - Pack Your Lunch in a Reusable Container – Give plastic sandwich bags the boot and pack your lunch in a reusable container.
 There are cloth bags options, and even if you use a durable plastic container that one easy-to-recycle container can eliminate the need for thousands of plastic sandwich bags.

-- Use Reusable Water Bottles – If you carry a reusable water bottle instead of buying bottled water you can drastically cut down on the amount of plastic trash generated.
+- Use either Eco-friendly Reusable Water Bottles or a reusable aluminum water bottle instead of buying bottled water and you’ll drastically cut down on the amount of plastic trash generated.

-- Carry Your Morning Coffee in a Reusable Travel Mug or Stainless Steel Tumbler – these mugs and tumblers do away with the need to use a plastic or Styrofoam cup, and most coffee shops not only fill reusable travel mugs, but many give a discount to do so.
+- Carry Your Morning Coffee in a Reusable Travel Mug or Stainless Steel Tumbler – these mugs and tumblers do away with the need to use a plastic or Styrofoam cups, and most coffee shops not only fill reusable travel mugs, but many give a discount to do so.

 - Opt for Items Not Packaged in Plastic – Instead of liquid laundry detergent packaged in plastic bottles get the powered detergent packaged in cardboard boxes and when you get to the frozen food isle of the grocery store, steer clear of TV dinners and other foods that come packaged in a plastic tray with a thin plastic film cover—this film is seldom recycled and takes up space in landfills.